licheng019/licheng019.github.io/_posts/tech/2018-02-12-Kafka-Series-1.md

 3) It lets you process streams of records as they occur.

+## Why Apache Kafka?

+1).
+Decouping of data streams

+2).
+Distributed, resilient architecture, fault tolerant

+3).
+Horizontal scalability

+4).
+High performance(latency of less than 10ms) - real time

+## What is the use case for Kafka?

+1).
+Messaging system

+2).
+Activity Tracking

+3).
+Gather metrics from many different locations

+4).
+Application Logs gathering

+5).
+Stream processing(with the Kafka Streams API or Spark for example)

+6).
+Decoupleing of system dependencies

+7).
+Integration with Spark, Flink, Storm, Hadoop and many other Big Data technologies

 ## Kafka Terms

 1) Message：Messages consist of a variable-length header, a variable length opaque key byte array and a variable length opaque value byte array.
 There are four parts of message(offset, key, value, timestamp).